Dizengoff Square: Name

 Dizengoff Square is named for Zina (Tzina), the wife of Tel Aviv's first mayor, Meir Dizengoff.
-Its original 1930s design was called "the Étoile of Tel Aviv" due to the form of the square – a roundabout at the meeting of six streets.
+Its original 1930s design was called "the Étoile of Tel Aviv" due to the form of the square – a roundabout at the intersection of six streets.

 History

-Early history (1930s-70s)
+Early history (1930s–70s)

 In 1934, Genia Averbuch won a competition for the design of a municipal plaza.
 The square is a circular plaza and has been a focal point of Tel Aviv since its establishment, its location in the very heart of Tel Aviv being one of the reasons.

 Redesign (1970s)

-In 1978 the former split-level configuration was introduced.
+In 1978, a split-level configuration was introduced.
 The plan was by architect Tsvi Lissar, of Lissar Architects and City Planners.
 It was elevated in an effort to ease congestion in the area.
 The square was rebuilt using an entirely different design: the square was covered with an elevated pedestrian plaza above Dizengoff Street, Pinsker Street and Reines Street.
 The pedestrian area is elevated, connected by ramps to the adjacent sidewalks and to the pedestrian areas of Ben Ami and Zamenhoff streets, while traffic uses the lower level.